-List total amounts of firm wholesale electricity supply that the LSE has contracted to deliver to other parties, both within and outside the LSE's balancing area.
+List total amounts of firm wholesale electricity supply that the LSE has contracted to deliver to other parties, both within and outside the LSE's service territory.
 Include line losses, station load, and 15 percent reserves for the share of sales obligations for which reserves are required.
+Exclude any sales amounts to other entities having a peak load of 200 MW or more - as these entities will submit their own electricity resource plans.